 However, if your users have no idea of the existence of your knowledge base, creating a supportive community around it would be almost impossible.

-So, these are a few reasons as to why companies have to educate their customers and use their knowledge base as marketing tool to promote.
+So, these are a few reasons as to why companies have to educate their customers and use their knowledge base as a marketing tool to promote.

 Without further ado, let’s jump right into the actionable tips.